privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 // Buyer’s FrontEnd service.
 service BuyerFrontEnd {
-  // Returns bid for the top eligible ad candidate. rpc GetBid(GetBidRequest) returns (GetBidResponse) {}
+  // Returns bids for each Interest Group / Custom Audience. rpc GetBids(GetBidsRequest) returns (GetBidsResponse) {}
 }

-// GetBidRequest is sent by the `SellerFrontEnd` Service to the `BuyerFrontEnd`
+// GetBidsRequest is sent by the `SellerFrontEnd` Service to the `BuyerFrontEnd`
 // service.
-message GetBidRequest{
+message GetBidsRequest{
   // Unencrypted request.
-  message GetBidRawRequest {
+  message GetBidsRawRequest {
     // Whether this is a fake request from SellerFrontEnd service
     // and should be dropped.
     // Note: `SellerFrontEnd` service will send chaffs to a few other buyers